 Mucus in Urine - Should You be Concerned?

-Mucus in urine can appear as white threads at the bottom of the toilet bowl after you pee.
-Too much mucus could be a sign of a UTI or another medical condition, which you can evaluate using urine test strips.
+Mucus in urine can appear as cloudy urine or white threads at the bottom of the toilet bowl after you pee.
+It is more frequently present in female urine samples due to cross-contamination from vaginal secretions.
+Occasional episodes of small amounts of mucus in urine have no clinical significance.
+However, too much mucus or frequent occurrence could indicate a Urinary Tract Infection (UTI) or another medical condition, which can be evaluated using urinalysis.

 What Are Mucus Threads in Urine?